Mike Barton and Jim Steele: New Japan Pro-Wrestling (2002-2004)

 Barton and Steele debuted for New Japan in late 2002.
 The team entered the 2002 Triathlon Series tournament teaming with Yuji Nagata in the fall of 2002 where the team became the runners-up losing to Osamu Nishimura, Manabu Nakanishi, and Yutaka Yoshie in the finals.

 In February 2003 the team entered a tournament for the #1 contendership for the IWGP Tag Team Championship where they emerged victorious but the title shot would be delayed as Steele suffered an injury putting the team out of commission.
 The team returned in the fall of 2003 when they entered the 2003 G1 Tag League.
 During the league, Barton and Steele received their IWGP Tag Title shot against Hiroshi Tanahashi and Yutaka Yoshie but they lost.
 The team would finish the tournament in 6th place with 6 points.
 In December 2003, Barton and Steele had two tryout matches with the WWE but weren't hired.
 They returned to New Japan until leaving February 2004 and the team broke up from there.

+Reunion (2005)

+They reunited on February 5, 2005 as they teamed with George Hines when they defeated Chuck Palumbo, Jamal, and Rodney Mack at the Giant Baba 6th Anniversary Memorial in Tokyo, Japan.